 Vedic Hinduism is the oldest religion to use meditation for mental and spiritual enlightenment.
 The Vedic period lasted from approximately 1500 to 500 B.C., predating Buddhism by hundreds of years.

 Meditation and Buddhism

-Born a prince approximately 500 B.C., Siddhartha Gautama, would become Gautama Buddha the founder of Buddhism.
-It is said that Siddhartha attained enlightenment after meditating for 49 days under a sacred fig tree.
+Born a prince in approximately 500 B.C., Siddhartha Gautama would become Gautama Buddha, on which Buddhism is based.
+It is said that Siddhartha attained enlightenment after meditating for an extended period of time under a sacred fig tree known as the Bodhi Tree.
 Since that time Buddhism has focused on meditation as a way of experiencing Nirvana and reaching Enlightenment.

 There are four main components, or techniques, used in Buddhist meditation:

 Today these four techniques are used by many non-Buddhists in the practice of various types of meditation.

 The popularity of meditation as a practice outside of religious worship within the Western world is attributed by Time Magazine to The Beatles, who popularized the practice in the 1960s after they traveled to India in an attempt to find a way to deal with the rigors of fame.

 The first yoga studio in the United States was opened in 1947 in West Hollywood by an actress who briefly lived in Bombay.
 The owner used the term "mental relaxation" to describe the practice of meditation she taught to her students.